 No prior knowledge about programming languages is required, although students with programming experience may find it easier to follow the course material.
-The course won’t teach you programming in any specific language, but one has to be prepared to learn the basics of Scheme, Prolog and Java to be able to complete the programming assignments.
-Multiple examples are given to illustrate the implementation of programming constructs in various languages such as Fortran, ADA, C/C++, Java, Perl, Python, Lua.
-Acquaintance with any of them is a plus.
+The course won’t teach you programming in any specific language, but one has to be prepared to learn the basics of Schema, Prolog and Java to be able to complete the programming assignments.
+Multiple examples are given to illustrate the implementation of programming constructs in Fortran, ADA, Pascal, C/C++, C#, Java, Perl, Python, Lua, Ruby and other widely used programming languages, acquaintance with any of them is a plus.

 The course includes lectures and practical seminars.